Campbellsville University: Residence halls

-Distance learning

-Campbellsville University offers online-degree opportunities.
-Online programs include four associate degree programs: Associate of Science in Business Administration, Associate of Science in Christian Studies, Associate of Science in Criminal Justice, and Associate of Science in General Studies.

-Graduate programs include master's and Rank I programs in education and special education, and master's programs in theology, business administration, counselling, organizational leadership, and social work.
-Campbellsville University offers an RN to BSN that is designed for nurses looking for a Bachelor of Science in Nursing degree completion program.
-The accelerated degree programs are Web-based and allow versatile learning.

 Athletics

 Campbellsville Tigers

 The athletic teams of the Campbellsville main campus are called the Tigers.
 Their official colors are maroon and gray.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Mid-South Conference (MSC) since the 1995–96 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
-The Tigers previously competed in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) from 1964–65 to 1994–95.
+The Tigers previously competed in the Kentucky Intercollegiate Athletic Conference (KIAC; known as the River States Conference (RSC) since the 2016–17 school year) from 1964–65 to 1994–95.

 Campbellsville competes in 30 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, swimming, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, dance, flag football, golf, soccer, softball, swimming, tennis, track & field, volleyball and wrestling; and co-ed sports include archery, bass fishing, kayak bass fishing, cheerleading and eSports.

 Football

 The original football program was discontinued in 1937 during the Great Depression.
 The college revived the sport in 1987.

+Shelby Osborne became the first female football player to play a non-kicking position at a four-year college after signing in summer 2014 to play cornerback at Campbellsville University.

 The school's football team plays at Finley Stadium.